Lindahe0707/ticketing/README.md

 # ticketing

 This is a course project designed by Stephen Grider on Udemy.
-The application for people selling and purchasing tickets online using microservices.
+The application is for people selling and purchasing tickets online using microservices.
 There are six services: client, auth, expiration, tickets, orders, and payments.

 # Build With